ErikaDva/CRC_MasterThesis/README.md

 <i> “Investigation of early-stage detection of colorectal cancer using machine learning models based on functional profiling of the human gut microbiome” </i>

 ### Background
-CRC prediction models based on functional profiling of gut microbiome
+CRC prediction models based on functional profiling of gut microbiome.

 ### Results

+_TBU_

 ### Conclusion

+_TBU_

 ## Repository structure